AnimeSwap/docs/blog/2022-11-23-introduction-animeswap-v1.md

 For more about GAS comparison and AnimeSwap advences, read [Aptos Dex Gas and Feature Comparison](/blog/dex-comparison#gas-units-cost-comparison).

-# Future Upgrade
+## Future Upgrade

 DeFi is fast evolving, and AnimeSwap will keep evolving.
-If there are better direction for ecosystem growth, AnimeSwap Labs will create and deploy AnimeSwap v2 protocols as upgrade, all decision making via [vote-and-governance](/docs/tutorial/Tokenomics#vote-and-governance).
+If there are better direction for ecosystem growth, AnimeSwap Labs will create and deploy AnimeSwap v2 protocol as upgrade, all decisions making via [vote-and-governance](/docs/tutorial/Tokenomics#vote-and-governance).

-Anyway, AnimeSwap v1 has been deploy on Aptos mainnet and it will live as long as Aptos network.
+Anyway, AnimeSwap v1 has been deploy on Aptos mainnet and it will live **as long as** Aptos network.

 From the time this article was written, AnimeSwap Labs is working on Holder Pool and has a basic plan to supports other Move contract chains.